-The Collection during the Holocaust
+The collection during the Holocaust

 After the first month of Nazi Occupation in 1940, Jacob realized that the now sizeable library could not stay where it was.
-He started to move it from his parents' home to the premises of a Jewish school, where he was on the teaching staff and where the books would be regarded as belonging to the school.
+He started to move it from his parents' home to the premises of a Jewish school, where he was amongst the teaching staff and where the books would be regarded as belonging to the school.
 But the elimination of the ex-libris was essential, so their origin could not be traced, removal of Jewish property being declared punishable.
 With the passage of time the Jewish school was scheduled for closure, as fewer and fewer pupils were attending, many having already been deported with their families.
 So the books were again at risk.
 Jacob started to move them to the building next door, which served as an ordinary school.
 The most precious items where hidden.
-But eventually Jacob had go into hiding himself to save his life leaving the books behind - scattered around several places.
+But eventually Jacob had to go into hiding himself to save his life - leaving the books behind, scattered around several places.
 With the help of the Dutch resistance and righteous gentiles he was indeed saved.
 Most of his family perished in Auschwitz and Sobibor.

-The Collection after the Holocaust
+The collection after the Holocaust

 Eventually Jacob Coppenhagen became a librarian by profession.
 From 1965 until 1969 he was the librarian of the celebrated Ets Haim Library of the Jewish Portuguese community in Amsterdam, which owned rare Hebraica and many manuscripts.
 After emigrating to Israel in 1969, he served as Librarian for the Israeli Broadcasting Authority.
 His knowledge of Dutch Jewish history on the one hand and librarianship on the other had a beneficial impact on the maintenance and development of his own library.
-Cataloguing was improved and more topics where recognized and included as relevant to the overall theme of the library.
+Cataloguing was improved and more topics were recognized and included as relevant to the overall theme of the library.
 Although a private collection, the library came to constitute a valued resource for a considerable range of researchers.

 Literary production: The beginning of literary production and printing by Jews in the Netherlands coincides to a large extent with the Dutch Golden Age.
 The Coppenhagen Library contains an extraordinary and valuable collection of seventeenth-century Hebrew books printed in places such as Amsterdam, Leiden, Utrecht and Franeker.
 There are a large number of Hebrew Bibles (most of the Amsterdam prints are there), Hebrew grammars and dictionaries by Christian Hebraists and Jews (such as Johanne Buxtorf, Johannes Drusius, Johannes Leusden and Elijah Levita), works by Christian Hebraists on Jewish ethnography and the works of Menasseh ben Israel and virtually all the publications from his printing house.
 There is an exquisite collection of Ashkenazi and Sephardi prayer books for the entire year as well as Mahzorim for the High Holy Days and special occasions from the seventeenth century onwards, some with translations into Dutch or Yiddish.
 The Library furthermore has a section on Jewish-Christian relations also from the seventeenth century onwards, containing works in Dutch such as Phil.
 Van Limborch's Vriendelijke onderhandeling met den geleerden Jood (Amsterdam 1735).